KILTprotocol/portablegabi-tutorial/src/4_revocation.md

 Witnesses are added to the whitelist implicitly.
 Adding witnesses to the whitelist requires therefore no change.
 Since this whitelist is implemented using accumulators, it is called *accumulator*.
+Further documentation on how this accumulator works can be found in the [IRMA docs](https://irma.app/docs/revocation/#cryptography).

 ## Example